Our 5-Step Solution for Your Partner Recruitment Woes

 The technical lead

 Don’t think you’ve sealed the deal if you convinced the business owner, because the technical lead still has veto power if they communicate up that your offer isn’t good enough.
 Win over the technical lead with facts that have a bit of positioning sprinkled in.
 Why is your solution better than a competitor’s?
 How does this fit in to the offerings the partner already has?
-A recent post of ours even suggests putting together a demo toolkit for the lead.

 The sales and marketing lead